Raid Boss Overview – Tapu Bulu

 Best Counters in Cloudy Weather

-Even in boosted conditions, Tapu Bulu is still weak to:
+Even when weather boosted, Tapu Bulu is still weak to Poison and Steel-type attacks:

 Steel-types